Rani Vijaya Devi

 Vijaya Devi (28 August 1922 - 8 December 2005) was an Indian princess and musician from the Wadiyar dynasty.

 Early life

-Vijaya Devi was born Maharajakumari Vijayalakshmi Ammanni Devi, the eldest daughter of Yuvaraja Kanteerava Narasimharaja Wadiyar and Kempu Cheluvaja Ammanni.
+Vijaya Devi was born Yuvarajakumari Vijayalakshmi Ammanni Devi, the eldest daughter of Yuvaraja Kanteerava Narasimharaja Wadiyar and Kempu Cheluvaja Ammanni.
 She was the eldest sister of Maharaja Jayachamaraja Wadiyar.
 She grew up in Chamundi Vihar Palace at Mysore.

 Music

 From an early age, Vijaya Devi was exposed to Carnatic and Western music.
 She was taught to play veena by Veena Venkatagiriyappa.
 She also learnt piano from the nuns of Good Shepherd Convent and later from Alfred Mistowsky of Trinity College, London, while he was on a visit to Mysore.
 In 1939, on a tour to Europe with her father, she met the Russian composer Sergei Rachmaninoff.

 Devi was dedicated to the furthering of music.
 She founded the International Music and Arts Society at Bangalore.
 The society's patrons include the governors of Karnataka, Rukmini Devi Arundale, S. M. Krishna, and her own nephew Prince Srikantadatta Narasimharaja Wadiyar.